qeeqbox/incident-response/README.md

 - IR plan

 #### Identification
-Determinate wheater or not a data breach or cyberattack happened
+Determinate whether a data breach or cyberattack happened or not

 #### Containment
 Once an incident is identified, then affected assets are isolated